Urbanista London ANC

 I like that you can choose between ANC on and off, and that there’s an ambient mode that lets some outside sounds in — handy during phone calls and while running or walking through an urban landscape.
 But I wish there were a way to adjust the ANC level via an app, which has become a fairly standard option among ANC earbuds and headphones alike.

-Unfortunately, Urbanista doesn’t have an app for the Londons, so there’s no way to tweak their EQ in an attempt to compensate.
-Not that I think it would make much difference.
+Unfortunately, Urbanista still doesn’t have an app for the Londons, so there’s no way to tweak their EQ in order to come up with a balance that de-emphasizes the low end.

 The Urbanista London can certainly be used for phone calls, but if call quality matters a lot, you may want to look elsewhere.